 What is The MAAQ?

-The Association numbers over 2400 members, with more than 60 affiliated clubs.
+The Association numbers over 2400 members, with approximately 60 affiliated clubs.
 It is also recognized as the sole representative organization for the sport in Queensland by the Federation Aeronautique Internationale (FAI) which is the world wide governing body for all forms of sporting aviation, including model flying through (MAAA) and Australian Sports Aviation Confederation.

 Codes Of Model Flying